Ficool

 "Yes?"

 "Your hair.
-It's not every day you see someone with green luscious locks like yours."
+It's not everyday you see someone with green luscious locks like yours."

-"Green is quite common, is it not?"
+"Green hair is quite common, is it not?"

 "Perhaps.
 But your shade is… unique.
 It doesn't belong in these parts."